 In the mid 20th century Boston's economy declined.
 At the same time may people migrated away from the city center.
 However in the late 20th century it revived thanks to finance, hi-tech industries and tourism.
 New England Aquarium was built in 1969.
 The John F. Kennedy Library and Museum opened in 1993.
 Paul Revere House where the famous man lived from 1770 to 1800 is also open to the public.
 So is the USS Constitution, which was launched in Boston in 1797.
 (It gained the nickname 'old ironsides' because it resisted British cannon fire during the war of 1812.

 In the 21st century Boston continues to thrive.
 Millennium Place Building was built in 2001.
-Today the population of Boston is 590,000.
+Today the population of Boston is 636,000.

 A timeline of Boston